-This list does seem rather long, especially for a company like Toyota who prides itself on quality and reliability.
+This list does seem rather long, especially for a company like Toyota which prides itself on quality and reliability.

 When it comes to transmission problems, the owner mainly complained about hesitation to shift as well as being hard to shift into gear.
 Owners were very disappointed in the transmission performance saying transmissions were terrible with constant surges, jolts, and lags.
 Even after reporting it to the dealerships and having an ECU upgrade, owners reported a slight improvement but the vehicle still wasn’t 100%

 There are also numerous complaints about the vehicle transmission hesitating when shifting from reverse into drive.
-It is also very sluggish when shifting into gear on the highway from speeds 25 – 45 Mph.
+It is also very sluggish when shifting into gear on the highway from speeds of 25 – 45 Mph.

 I’ll dive deeper into the technicalities a bit later regarding the transmission issues.

 Owners have reported severe vibrations coming from the floor and steering wheel as well as excessive engine noise.
-Those are the two main issues reported the most, although there were a few complaints about engine check lights coming on, stalling while driving as well as rough engines.
+Those are the two main issues reported the most, although there were a few complaints about engine check lights coming on, stalling while driving as well and rough engines.

 We’ll look more into that a bit later too.

 Owners complained about severe drivetrain vibrations as well as the gas pedal.
 There are also reports of heavy drone sounds heard within the cabin.
 When in 4H it disappears and returns once in 2H again.
 Clearly a drivetrain issue.
-Owners have threatened with class-action lawsuits since this is an old problem on the Tacoma’s that still has not been addressed.
+Owners have been threatened with class-action lawsuits since this is an old problem on the Tacoma’s that still has not been addressed.